ATI

 There’s kind of a multiple-prong "whammy” going on:

 So, having trouble with your ebike then trying to get it fixed can be a headache.
 Therefore, try to choose a company with both a good product AND great customer service.
 Because things can go wrong right from the start, and can/will happen over time.
+And learn about all warranties that apply to the ebikes you're considering.
+(You want at least one year on electronic components.)
+Ask any prospective company how long they keep replacement parts available.
+Also ask the company for proof of certification ti UL 2849.

 I’ve provided details for some companies that appear to be very good in "Specific ebike companies" below.

-Your local bike shop
+Your local bike repair shop

 Back to Table of Contents

 Not all bike shops will work on all bikes, especially ebikes.
 Visit your local shops to find out if they service all brands or only specific ones.
 Ask them what brands they recommend.
 That way, even if a given ebike company has good customer service, you’ll know you can also get the ebike fixed locally.
+Ebikes require a lot more regular maintenance, so having a relationship with a good repair shop is essential.

 Rent an ebike